Apply for a UK Sponsor Licence

-If you are an employer and wish to employ a someone from outside the UK, who is a non-EEA national then you will need to apply for a Tier 2 Sponsorship License (also known as UK sponsor license) to allow you to do so.
+If you are an employer and wish to employ someone from outside the UK, who is a non-EEA national, then you will need to apply for a Tier 2 Sponsorship License (also known as UK sponsor license) to allow you to do so.
 If you looking for affordable UK immigration lawyers in London to assist with your application, Master Legal Services can help.

 - You can apply for a sponsor licence if you are an employer and wish to hire someone who is non-EEA national or a national of Switzerland.
 For a sponsor licence you have to apply online and post required supporting documents to UK Visas and Immigration (UKVI).

 - You must not have any unspent criminal convictions for Immigration Offence or other specified crimes [including Fraud or Money Laundering offences].

 - You are required to provide evidence that you have suitable procedures to monitor your sponsored employees.
 UKVI may visit your place of business in order to ensure that you are capable and honest.

 When assessing an application for a UK sponsor license the Home Office looks at:

 - Whether the organisation will be offering authentic employment that will meet the required skill level and applicable rates of pay.